cmgsalazar/nyc-federal-funding-2025/README.md

 ### `pdfs`

-The folder contains PDF files of NY City Council preliminary budget reports scraped via `BeautifulSoup` and `requests`.
+The folder contains PDF files of NY City Council preliminary budget reports scraped and downloaded via `BeautifulSoup` and `requests`.

 See `scraper.ipnyb` and `downloader.ipynb` for the process.

+The files were manually reviewed.
+Data about the total agency budget and amount of federal funding per agency were manually encoded.

 ### `usaspending`

 The folder contains downloaded federal awards data from USAspending.gov.

-See `federal-awards-analysis.ipynb` for the process.
+See `federal-awards-analysis.ipynb` for the methodology.